-Sony MP3 players can only understand embedded art, but I keep a separate cover art file for each album as well so that I can re-embed artwork if I need to.
+Sony MP3 players can only understand embedded art, but I keep a separate image file for each album as well so that I can easily re-embed it if I need to.

 This guide from StackExchange user nixda shows how to extract the existing album art from every album at once, and how to embed album art files into every track at once, with just two commands in Mp3Tag.
 This batching turns the often-tedious task of manually embedding artwork into a musch simpler process.

 * After exporting cover art, follow the next step – of converting files into progressive JPGs – before re-importing or re-embedding artwork, so that you don’t need to do this process twice!